-- (1) Conductor(s) or equipment to be grounded shall be clearly identified and isolated from all sources of voltage. - (2) The installation of grounding devices and bonds shall be performed with live-line tools - (3) Protective grounding equipment shall be capable of conducting the maximum anticipated fault current - (4) Grounding devices shall have a minimum conductance of Number 2 AWG - (5) Protective grounds shall have an impedance low enough, so they do not delay the operation of protective devices in case of accidental energizing of the lines or equipment - (6) There shall be a minimum of one ground on the conductors or equipment being worked on: - a.
-Between the place where the work is being done and each possible source of supply, - b. at the work location or, - c. as close as practicable to the source of supply
+- (2) All conductors being worked on shall be incorporated into the equipotential zone. - (3) All conductors within the work zone that have a difference of potential or could become energized shall be incorporated into the EPZ zone. - (4) Protective Grounding Equipment: - Conductor(s) or equipment to be grounded shall be clearly identified and isolated from all sources of voltage. - The installation of grounding devices and bonds shall be performed with live-line tools. - Protective grounding equipment shall be capable of conducting the maximum anticipated fault current. - iv.
+Grounding devices shall have a minimum conductance of Number 2 AWG. - Protective grounds shall have an impedance low enough so they do not delay the operation of protective devices in case of accidental energizing of the lines or equipment. - vi.
+There shall be a minimum of one ground on the conductors or equipment being worked on: - Between the place where the work is being done and each possible source of supply, - 2. at the work location or, - 3. as close as practicable to the source of supply

-Note: In all cases an Equipotential Zone must be established.
+Note: In all cases, an Equipotential Zone must be established.

-- (7) One of the grounding devices shall be visible to at least one member of the crew unless one of the grounding devices is accessible only to authorized persons - a.
+- (5) One of the grounding devices shall be visible to at least one member of the crew unless one of the grounding devices is accessible only to authorized persons. - i.
 Any exposed de-energized part of a line normally operated at a voltage in excess of 600 volts, phase to phase, shall not be worked on until the normally energized parts have been proven to be de-energized and all conductors of the circuit have been short-circuited and grounded against all possible sources of energy.
-Energized high-voltage lines, which cross over or under a de-energized line, shall be considered possible sources of energy. - b.
-Portable grounding devices shall be secured to permanently grounded objects at the location selected for grounding in the following order of preference: - i.
-Substation ground grid - ii.
-4-Wire multi grounded primary neutral - iii.
-Grounded steel structure - iv.
-A temporary ground rod/screw ground installed to a minimum depth of 4 feet
+Energized high-voltage lines, which cross over or under a de-energized line, shall be considered possible sources of energy. - ii.
+Portable grounding devices shall be secured to permanently grounded objects at the location selected for grounding in the following order of preference: - Substation ground grid - 2.
+4-Wire multigrounded primary neutral - 3.
+Grounded steel structure - A temporary ground rod/screw ground installed to a minimum depth of 4 feet